pforth/fxa/_prod/README.md

 cd && mkdir .kube
 cd ~/.kube && kubectl --kubeconfig="clustername-kubeconfig.yaml" get nodes
 ```
 Once this is done you can deploy each of our yaml configuration files using a single line.
-You should launch the Secrets first (because many of the other objects depend on them:
+You should launch the Secrets and root configuration file first (because many of the other objects depend on them:
 ```
-kubectl apply -f mysql-secret.yaml kubectl apply -f keys-secret.yaml
+kubectl apply -f mysql-secret.yaml kubectl apply -f keys-secret.yaml kubectl apply -f root-configmap.yaml
 ```
 Next do the ConfigMap, Deployment and Service for fxa-auth-db-mysql:
 ```